solarnz/ec2-fzf/README.md

 ## Usage

-You can pass `-private` to `ec2-fzf`, and it will return the private ip address of the instance, rather than the public dns record.
+You can pass `--private` to `ec2-fzf`, and it will return the private ip address of the instance, rather than the public dns record.
 This is useful for instances within a VPC.

-You can also set `-region` and pass the ec2 region you would like to list instances in.
+You can also set `--region` and pass the ec2 region you would like to list instances in.

-You can use `ec2-fzf` with ssh with `ssh $(ec2-fzf -region ap-southeast-2)`
+You can use `ec2-fzf` with ssh with `ssh $(ec2-fzf --region ap-southeast-2)`

 ## Configuration